openFLASH/DoseRateQA/README.md

   * The dose map
   * The DADR map
   * The PBSDR map

-  You and visualise these maps along the traditionnal cartesian views (Sagittal
+  You and visualise these maps along the traditionnal anatomical planes (Axial, Sagittal, Coronal).
+From the REGGUI interface, you can easily generate DVH and DRVH (dose rate volume histograms), via the menu ***Algorithms => Other Operations => DVH***.

 ## License